Why I'm Taking a Break From Alcohol (and What That’s Got to Do With Wellbeing-Driven Productivity)

 Research and Support

 Although my first two weeks without alcohol have felt surprisingly easy, I am aware that challenges lay ahead.
 As such, I have been inhaling books about taking a break from alcohol (a.k.a. “quit lit”) and watching lots of inspiring videos.
-I’ve also joined a free online community (Dryy) to get some accountability and additional support.
+I’ve also joined a free online community to get some accountability and additional support.

 What Now?